-Venice, the floating city captures the hearts and imagination of tourists.
+Venice, the floating city captures the hearts and imaginations of tourists.
 A series of islands separated by canals linked by bridges Venice makes for the ultimate romantic getaway.
 Just steps away from the main squares, crowds thin, streets shrink and the entire city becomes a maze lined with art, food, and wine, ripe for exploration.